 LGO students completing the SM in Biological Engineering take:

-- The Biological Engineering Core:
+- Biological Engineering required courses:

 LGO works with pharmaceutical and medical device companies, and the program organizes internships with these companies for LGO BE students.